Chart Color Schemes

 Wattle Glen - Diamond Creek has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 20 projects that could impact the region.
-Notable initiatives include Diamond Creek Outdoor Pool Upgrade, Eltham Major Activity Centre, Diamond Creek Community Infrastructure Master Plan, and Nillumbik Waste Management Facility Upgrade.
-The following list outlines those most relevant.
+The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 18 such projects that are expected to impact the area.
+Notable ones include Diamond Creek Outdoor Pool Upgrade, Eltham Major Activity Centre, Diamond Creek Community Infrastructure Master Plan, and Nillumbik Waste Management Facility Upgrade.
+The following list provides details on those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.